zaknbur/zaknbur.github.io/geology/README.md

       1. Ridiculous levels of accuracy (15 places of decimals !),  but you only need to have a maximum of 5 places of decimals (as one degree equates to around 111 km, hence 5 places of decimals gives an accuracy of around 1 metre)

-      1. The geocoder gives results as Longitude, Lattitude not the usual way round for a Geologist !
+      1. The geocoder gives results as Longitude, Latitude not the usual way round for a Geologist !

       1. If you are geocoding a polygon, the first and last set of coordinates have to be identical in order to close it off correctly
-      1. Check and then double-check that you have got your lat/long coordinates the right way round, as Google Maps get very confused if you tell it that your lattitude has a value that is greater than 90 degrees (it has no lattitude for this sort of behaviour).
+      1. Check and then double-check that you have got your lat/long coordinates the right way round, as Google Maps get very confused if you tell it that your latitude has a value that is greater than 90 degrees (it has no latitude for this sort of behaviour).
 In fact it adopts the pose of a **[Norwegian Blue Parrot](https://en.wikipedia.org/wiki/Dead_Parrot_sketch)** and lies on it's back with it's legs in the air and pines for the fjords.

 5. You will then have to open your saved file using a text editor and fill out and edit the **properties** part yourself, much like this -